malcprentice/malcprentice.github.io/0-source/Projects - outline.md

 ** Instead, be specific - "Do you think TOPIC is SPECIFIC QUESTION"

-## 7) Add APA citation to summaries and at the bottom of slides
+## 7) Check APA citation to summaries and at the bottom of slides
 * See [[Invention - use APA format in the text]]
+* make it clear which slides used which source

-## 8) complete the References section
+## 8) Complete the References section
 * See [[Invention - use APA format in reference lists]]